 Izmir is Istanbul’s chill cousin known for its café culture and general laid-back attitude towards life.
-This scenic Aegean city is known for its ideal climate, where the winters are mild and the summers are dry and hot; making it perfect for sitting outside, eating platters of fresh seafood, and drinking ice cold Efes (a popular Turkish beer).
-Here are the Izmir restaurants that should be on your list.
+This scenic Aegean city is known for its ideal climate, where the winters are mild and the summers are dry and hot.
+Most restaurants and cafes in the city have outdoor patios, perfect for sitting outside, eating platters of fresh seafood, and drinking ice cold Efes.
+Here are the Izmir restaurants and cafes that should be on your list.

 Friends & Burgers

 For those craving beef beyond the typical kebab and are near the Agora shopping mall in Balcova, this is a great fast food option that is a step up from the typical mall burger joint.
 The interior is inviting and the ingredients are high quality, homemade, and delicious.
 They have inventive flavors like the Mexican burger with hot sauce and a healthier FitFun burger piled high with veggies.
 There are also salad options for a healthy side.
 My all-time favorite is the garlic mushroom burger with a side of potato wedges and plenty of ketchup.

 For top-quality meat, this meyhane is an excellent choice on one of Bostanli’s busiest streets.
 Like a traditional mayhane, you get to choose your meze from an extensive selection.
 Our waiter even brought us back to the meze display case to give us a visual tour of all the choices.
 The main dishes come in options like kofte (get the ones stuffed with cheese), grilled chicken, and perfectly grilled cuts of steak.